Western Australian Consolidated Acts

 (ii) on behalf of themselves and another person or other persons.

-(2) The Director may recognise as an advocate for a person with a disability —
+(2) The Director may recognise as a representative of a person with disability —

-(a) a person chosen as such by the person with a disability; or
+(a) a person chosen as such by the person with disability; or

-(b) a person not chosen by the person with a disability if, in the Director’s opinion —
+(b) a person not chosen by the person with disability if, in the Director’s opinion —

-(i) the person with a disability is unable personally to complain and is unable personally to choose a person to be his or her advocate; and
+(i) the person with disability is unable personally to complain and is unable personally to choose a person to be his or her representative; and

-(ii) the prospective advocate is a person who has a sufficient interest in the subject matter of the complaint.
+(ii) the prospective representative is a person who has a sufficient interest in the subject matter of the complaint;

-(3) A person who is related (by blood or marriage) to a person with a disability may be his or her advocate.
+(3) A person who is related (by blood or marriage) to, or is in a de facto relationship with, a person with disability may be his or her representative.

 (4) A complaint alleging the matter set out in section 33(2)(f) may be made to the Director by a carer about a person who —